torusresearch/documentation/README.md

 ---
 description: >-
   Welcome to Torus Docs!
-Here, we spell out everything you need to know to integrate your DApp with Torus.
-Torus is currently testing in production, check back to this space for updates.
+Torus is currently in beta, check this space regularly to stay up to date.
 ---

 # Documentation